isatsam/vfs_explorer/README.md

    - for Windows with cmd.exe: `venv\Scripts\activate.bat`
 5. Install the required packages: `pip install -r requirements.txt`
-VFS Explorer and plaguevfs both follow [PEP-8 (aka Style Guide for Python Code)](https://peps.python.org/pep-0008/) to the best of their ability, so an IDE that can automatically suggest or correct your code to that style would probably serve you best.
+VFS Explorer and plaguevfs both follow [PEP-8 (aka Style Guide for Python Code)](https://peps.python.org/pep-0008/) to the best of their ability, so an IDE that can automatically provide suggestions or correct your code by that style would probably serve you best.
 For docstrings, reStructuredText format is used.
 ## Building
 VFS Explorer is built using [PyInstaller](https://pyinstaller.org/en/stable/).